yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                         r.appTimeTracker, "sourceTaskToFront");
             }
             if (!addingToTask && (launchFlags&Intent.FLAG_ACTIVITY_CLEAR_TOP) != 0) {
-                // In this case, we are adding the activity to an existing
-                // task, but the caller has asked to clear that task if the
-                // activity is already running.

                 ActivityRecord top = sourceTask.performClearTaskLocked(r, launchFlags);
                 keepCurTransition = true;
                 if (top != null) {